labxscut/HCG/code.md

 ### Difference test

-The following is the code for selecting genes with significant differences in copy number variation among different subtypes.
+The following is the code for selecting genes with significant differences in CNA among different subtypes.

 ```R
 library(readr)